 International Basketball Federation (FIBA)

 International Basketball Federation, also known as FIBA, is a privately owned entity headquartered in Switzerland.
 Founded in 1932, it operates with approximately 1,460 employees and reported $160.4M in revenue as of 2025, functioning as a tier 1 media tech buyer.
-The company specializes in spectator sports, acting as an association of national organizations that governs the sport of basketball worldwide.
-Its functions include defining the rules of basketball, specifying required equipment and facilities, organizing international competitions, regulating the transfer of athletes across countries, and controlling the appointment of international referees.
-FIBA currently comprises 212 national federations as members, which have been organized since 1989 into five zones: Africa, Americas, Asia, Europe, and Oceania.
+The organization specializes in spectator sports, acting as an association of national organizations that governs the sport of basketball worldwide.
+FIBA defines the rules of basketball, specifies the equipment and facilities required, organises international competitions, regulates the transfer of athletes across countries, and controls the appointment of international referees.
+A total of 212 national federations are members, organized since 1989 into five zones: Africa, Americas, Asia, Europe, and Oceania.

 2025 Revenue